MPFGlaser/ApartmentComplexUtilityApp/docs/technology_choices.md

 ### NX

 I chose NX since it fits with the all-TypeScript (or JavaScript) approach I am taking with this project.
 It has the distinct advantage of the `nx affected` command, which helps me run only the test/build jobs on packages that were affected by my changes.
 This is a huge time-saver, and will help with keeping separate versions for each services' docker image.

+## Cloud

+### Azure

+I chose Azure as my cloud provider because it is the "recommended default" at Fontys, as they advertise the free credit on the portal, as well as giving workshops on it.
+This means I can get help from both students and teachers if I run into any problems. <br>
+An analysis of the different available providers can be found [here](./analyses/cloud-host.md).